 Pianist Martin Tchiba was born in 1982 in Budapest and has been living in Germany since 1985.
 In his early years his artistic prowess quickly attracted attention.
-His ability to combine "complete dedication, passion and keen intelligence" (Rhein Neckar Zeitung, Heidelberg) on a high artistic level in his playing prepared the way towards a successful international concert career.
+His ability to combine "complete dedication, passion and keen intelligence" (Rhein-Neckar-Zeitung, Heidelberg) on a high artistic level in his playing prepared the way towards a successful international concert career.

+Martin Tchiba studied composition with Michael Denhoff in Bonn.
+His compositions have been performed by renowned ensembles, for instance at the International Gaudeamus Music Week in Amsterdam and at the "aDevantgarde" Festival in Munich.
 He was the artistic leader of a project launched by "Bipolar - German-Hungarian Culture Projects" and the German National Cultural Foundation on the subject of innovative music instruction.